 I'm going to assume here that you are not like Elon and you don't like high intensity as much as he does.
 Therefore, why do you think your purpose has to be similar to his?

-How to find your purpose in life
+3 ways to find your purpose in life

 People generally don't wake up one day and have a "eureka" moment and suddenly know what their purpose in life is.
 No, we usually have to discover our purpose by trial and error.